confluentinc/cp-ansible/UNPRIVILEGED_INSTALL.md

 Created symlink /etc/systemd/user/default.target.wants/dbus.socket → /etc/systemd/user/dbus.socket.
 ```

-(3) Session life-time
+(3) Extend Session Life-time

-For systemd to work in user-mode, the executing user must have its own instance of dbus started (it's a systemd requirement).
-The user dbus process is normally started during normal login but for services such as Confluent components, the dbus session must started at boot-time and not end if interactive sessions are closed.
+For `systemd` to work in user-mode, the executing user must have its own instance of `dbus` started (it's a `systemd` requirement).
+The user `dbus` process is normally started during normal login but for services such as Confluent components, the `dbus` session must started at boot-time and not end if interactive sessions are closed.

 To do so, for each service account, run: `sudo loginctl enable-linger <user>`